Horse Bedding and Stabling Introduction

 For instance, dust can trigger respiratory infections in your horse, and even mild inflammation or mucus production can be dangerous.

-In severe cases, a horse could develop chronic Recurrent Airways Obstruction disease, which can be life-threatening.
+In severe cases, a horse could develop chronic Recurrent airway obstruction disease, which can be life-threatening.

-As part of a good stable hygiene program, you should regularly disinfect the horse’s bedding.
+You should regularly disinfect the horse’s bedding as part of a good, stable hygiene program.
 This is important because contaminated bedding can harbor harmful bacteria and fungi.

 These pathogens can invade the respiratory system, causing cracks in the hoof or cuts on the legs.